php-fig/fig-standards/proposed/event-dispatcher-meta.md

 As a general guideline, a Message Notifier is appropriate when:

-* The Emitter does not care what responses are taken to an event.
+* The Emitter does not care what actions listeners take in response to an event.
 * The common case would be that only a single listener is registered, that is, when the Message Notifier is being used as a Command Bus.
 * The Emitter anticipates listeners to be expensive and therefore likely to be deferred for later processing.